rodrigues86/capacitor-google-maps/README.md

     const newMap = await GoogleMap.create({
       id: 'my-map', // Unique identifier for this map instance
       element: mapRef, // reference to the capacitor-google-map element
-      apiKey: 'YOUR_API_KEY_HERE', // Your Google Maps API Key
+      apiKey: 'YOUR_API_KEY_HERE', // Your Google Maps WEB API Key in Android
       config: {
         center: {
           // The initial position to be rendered by the map